Senior Java/Kotlin Developer

 - Supporting members of the team with mentoring, pairing, code reviewing and driving the adoption of best practices.

-- Learn about new technologies and assess their applicability and usefulness to our products and our clients.
+- Learning about new technologies and techniques and assess their applicability and usefulness to our products and our clients.

 Are you the right candidate?